ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 #### Connection client to the server

 See [Connection ILIAS to Server](#connection-ilias-to-server) this is the connection the browser (client) uses to the chat server.
-The URL must be reachable by all browser clients.
+The URL MUST be reachable by all browser clients.

 ![](./docu/images/view-serversettings_client_proxy_en.PNG)